RoRoche/AndroidModularSample/docs/android_app_modularity.md

 }
 ```

 This screen defines its available states and events.
 It's necessary to pass the `FlowContext` to its constructor.
-After some logical controls, this screen puts the provided value to the `FlowContext` arguments and triggers the `loginProvided` event.
+After some logical controls, this screen puts the provided value in the `FlowContext` arguments and triggers the `loginProvided` event.
 It's its single responsability: display an interface to fill a login value, control it and notify of the sequence success.

-The same way, let's define the second screen (for simplicity, it just displays the provided login):
+In the same way, let's define the second screen (for simplicity, it just displays the provided login):

 ```java
 public class SecondController extends Controller {